The Philly Buzz – Imbibe Magazine

 T Bar 117 S. 12th St.; 215-625-3936

-Owned by sisters, Susan Chu and Julia Rugg, this tea offers not only 70 kinds of tea—including bubble tea—but also tea-based beauty and health products.
+Owned by sisters, Susan Chu and Julia Rugg, this tea shop offers not only 70 kinds of tea—including bubble tea—but also tea-based beauty and health products.